7 Hopper HQ Alternatives: Better Grid Planners and Free Plans That Last

 How modern tools solve these problems

-- Instagram-only → true multi-platform coverage.
-Tools like Vista Social (13+ platforms) and Metricool add strong support for LinkedIn, X, and Google Business Profile alongside Instagram.
+- Instagram only.
+Fix: multi-platform coverage.
+Vista Social covers 13 or more platforms.
+Metricool adds strong LinkedIn, X, and Google Business Profile support.

 What to look for in a Hopper HQ alternative